Waters Choice Blog

 The start up kit by Waters Choice simplifies hot tub maintenance and lets hot tub users relax in their spas instead of becoming frustrated with them.

 With our safe, non-toxic alternative pool and spa treatment that uses natural enzymes, you can experience a clean, safe and harm free experience with no more chlorine smell or dry skin from your hot tub or pool!
-But don’t let the health benefits fool you, Waters Choice products still work just as well for keeping for pool or spa sparkling clean.
+But don’t let the health benefits fool you, Waters Choice products still work just as well for keeping your pool or spa sparkling clean.

-Enjoy the benefits of your swim spa without the complicated water maintenance schedule and high cost of care.
+Enjoy the benefits of your spa without the complicated water maintenance schedule and high cost of care.
 Take the confusion and stress out of taking care of your spa and switch to Waters Choice to be amazed at the power of enzymes!

 Happen to have a cover for your hot tub?
 The importance of selecting a proper hot tub cover cannot be stressed enough.
 Maybe you’re buying your first hot tub and you’re not sure which cover to buy.
 Or maybe you are replacing an old worn that is worn out, faded, and ugly.
 Either way, let’s get into some of the details of hot tub covers so you can better select the right hot tub cover for you.